Taking the Waters | Eco Design Riverworks Chicago | School of the Art Institute of Chicago

 Chicago IL 60611

 Admission to the museum is $12 or $7 students.
 Free for SAIC students.
-There is no extra charge for the performance.
+No extra charge for the performance.

 This is another chance to hear a rare musical instrument – the “aluminum piano” designed by Francois and Bernard Baschet, and owned by the Museum of Contemporary Art.
 The performance will last about 45 minutes and is part of “Motor Cocktail: Sound and Movement Art of the 1960s,” an exhibition that runs through October.